SkyYap/StakeBridge/README.md

 # Stake Bridge

-Your gateway to bridge tha gap of staked assets across chains!
+Your gateway to bridge tha gap of staked assets across chains! </br>
-Seamlessly transfer your staked tokens to emerging chains like Mantle and Taiko!
+Seamlessly transfer your staked tokens to emerging chains like Mantle and Taiko! </br>
-The process is as follows:
+The process is as follows: </br>

 - the staked tokens are deposited to a designated address on the origin chain.
 - this triggers the validator, which makes sure that the funds were received.
 - the StakeBridged tokens (sbETH, sbMATIC or sbSOL) will now be sent to the address on the destination chain.

-This project is built during the ETHKL Hackathon 2023.
+This project is built at ETHKL 2023 Hackathon.

 # Tech Stack